 5 Then Jesus came out, wearing the crown of thorns and the purple robe.
 And Pilate said to them, “Behold the Man!”

-At the return of the Lord Jesus Christ, He will fully exert all His authority as the Lord to bring into subjection under His feet all His enemies forcefully and to punish with everlasting punishment all those who hated and rejected Him as their Lord and Saviour.
+At the return of the Lord Jesus, He will fully exert all His authority as the Lord to forcefully bring into subjection under His feet all His enemies and to punish with everlasting punishment all those who hated and rejected Him as their Lord and Saviour.

 The end of the haters and rejecters of Jesus Christ will be very terrible (Luke 19:27, Matt.
 25:46).

-Similarly, at the return of the Lord Jesus, the judgment will begin at the household of God, with the believers to whom God had entrusted His resources or gifts.
+Similarly, at the return of the Lord Jesus, the judgement will begin at the household of God, with the believers to whom God had entrusted His resources or gifts.

 17 For the time has come for judgment to begin at the house of God; and if it begins with us first, what will be the end of those who do not obey the gospel of God?